-Fifteen years ago, we were launched into a tragedy we didn’t think was possible: America attacked during peacetime on its own soil.
-Our society was forever changed that day, and our children are still being impacted by it.
+Sixteen years ago, America was launched into a tragedy we didn’t think possible.
+Our society was forever changed that day.
+Our children are still living with the fallout.

-Today, I'm a mom.
-My kids weren’t alive when 9/11 happened.
-So how they view this defining moment depends a lot on me.
-Here’s what I want them to see and hear from their mom.
+My kids weren’t alive in 2001.
+So how they understand this defining moment in our history depends a lot on me.
+Here’s what I want them to know.

-1. I want them to see the scariness in our world and love anyway.
+1. I want them to see that, yes, our world is scary… and then choose to love anyway.

-I don't shield my kids from hearing how terrified I felt at the sight of the Twin Towers falling, because I want them to listen close.
+I don’t shield my kids, because I want them to listen close.
 I want them to hear—not the shock and awe of the terror story, but the part that comes after that.
 The part of my story where love storms in and remakes what violence broke.

-We talk about fear with our kids, because it gives them a chance to see love pushing back against the darkness.
+When we talk honestly with our kids about fear, it gives them a chance to see how love can push back against the darkness.
 The horrific act of destruction carried out by 19 men pales in comparison to the power of love when we come together in response to violence.
 In the days after 9/11, millions of people rushed to donate, volunteer, honor, grieve, and defy hate.
 Other countries gathered America close and declared the attacks were a crime against the whole world, not just the people of America.

 2. I want them to know who they are.

-On the first day of a family visit to Haiti, our host said something that stayed with me: "There are two kinds of people in this world: helpers, and those who need help.
-You are helpers today."
+During a family visit to Haiti, our host said something that has stayed with me ever since: “There are two kinds of people in this world: helpers, and those who need help.
+You are helpers today.”

 “Where are the helpers, mom?”
 That’s the question I want my kids to ask when we talk about 9/11.

-"Do you see them, sons?"
+“Do you see them, sons?”
 I’ll say.
-"The helpers are the ones running to those who need help.
+“The helpers are the ones running to those in need.
 Do you see them?
 The helpers at Ground Zero were the firemen, police officers, and volunteers who spent weeks digging through rubble and feeding rescue workers.
 They knew who they needed to be at that moment in the story.
-Now it's your moment, and that’s who you are—you are the helpers, waiting to rush toward those who need help."
+Now it’s your moment, and that’s who you are—you are the helpers, waiting to rush toward those who need help.”

-3. I want them to understand that love overpowers hate.
-Every.Single.Time.
+3. I want them to know that love overpowers hate—every single time.

-And yet there was another story, even as the dust settled 15 years ago.
-People reaching across enemy lines, even then.
+And yet there was another story, even as the dust settled 16 years ago: people reaching across enemy lines, even then.
 Muslims standing in solidarity with their fellow Americans.

-This love poured into the streets after bullets rained down on Orlando.
-On that terrible day, this love looked like a plate of lopsided chocolate chip cookies, left by my sons on our neighbors' doorstep.
+My kids saw it after Charlottesville, when we stood with other members of our community in a vigil against racism.
+They saw it last year after bullets rained down on Orlando.
+On that terrible day, love looked like a plate of chocolate chip cookies, left by my sons on our neighbors’ doorstep.
 This was their act of rushing in.
-This was 8- and 9-year-old love stomping out the hate in their own neighborhood.
+This was 9- and 10-year-old love stomping out the hate in their own neighborhood.

-On September 11, we lost nearly 3,000 priceless lives.
-Our definition of security has been forever altered.
-Our children are looking to us for an answer to violence.
+Everything changed on September 11, 2001.
+Our children are looking to us to make sense of it.
+They are looking to us for an answer to violence.
 They are looking to us to tell them how to walk in this precarious world they live in.
-What are we going to tell them?
+What are we going to say?